Hand and Wrist Teaching Rounds – Ulnocarpal Impaction and DRUJ Instability

 Fellowship Director: Dr. James Jarvis

-Fellowship Attending/Affiliated Surgeons: Drs Carsen, Jarvis, Kerrigan, Seth, Smit, Tice, Willis
+Fellowship Attending/Affiliated Surgeons: Drs.
+Carsen, Jarvis, Kerrigan, Seth, Smit, Tice, Willis

 Hospital Affiliation: The Children’s Hospital of Eastern Ontario (CHEO)